 I had received some samples from the Colorado based 43 CBD Solutions almost a year ago but had not bothered testing them as I wasn’t sure if I believed in the claims of what these products could do.
 My first taste of the CBD Hemp Oil Tincture was a hour before giving my father’s Eulogy.
 I couldn’t be sure it was having any positive effect on me as my emotions during this time were so overwhelmed with what was happening.

 Most of the winter passed with me focusing on work and realizing I still wasn’t processing my grief in a healthy way.
 When the Spring ski accident and COVID-19 shutdown occurred it created even more stress and I started to feel like I would implode.
 On a call with my therapist he asked me if I was breathing.
 I realized sub-consciously I was barely taking full breaths.
 My chest felt tight.
 I still had moderate hypertension (high-blood pressure).
-I decided to giving the 43 CBD products another try.
+I decided to give the 43 CBD products another try.

 I’ve never used other CBD products before so I find it hard to review or compare.
 After months of weekly use I’m confident they are making a difference.
 I don’t use them every day but 2 or 3 times a week I will take a few drops of the oil on the tongue after waking up, and I do feel a little more relaxed during the day.
 It is a discreet feeling that is really hard to define but I do feel less “edgy”.
 I haven’t felt at all “high”, but for anyone slightly concerned about having any THC in their system they did just release a THC-free line.